When you’re taking the time to broadcast on Facebook live, you want your content to reach as many of your ideal clients as possible.

 Now your livestream has been captioned, grab the direct link to the livestream from your Facebook page, and send an email to your email community letting them know of your livestream and why they will get value from watching the replay.

-#7: Boost your livestream post
+#7: Advertise (boost) your livestream post

-Get even more viewers by boosting your livestream replay to your most engaged audience – your engaged Facebook page fans and people who have taken an action or actions previously that indicate they would be most likely interested in watching your livestream.
+Get even more viewers by advertising/boosting your livestream replay to your most engaged audience – your engaged Facebook page fans and people who have taken an action or actions previously that indicate they would be most likely interested in watching your livestream.

-If you are planning to boost your livestream to a ‘cold’ audience – people who don’t know you – always boost it to your most engaged audience/s beforehand, as they will be more likely to like and comment on your post.
+If you are planning to advertise your livestream to a ‘cold’ audience – people who don’t know you – always boost it to your most engaged audience/s beforehand, as they will be more likely to like and comment on your post.

 When people who don’t know you see your livestream, the social proof you have gotten from your engaged audience’s likes and comments will demonstrate that it’s worth their time to watch your replay too.